The L Word: Cultural impact and legacy

 The L Word broke new ground as the first television series to feature an ensemble cast made up of lesbian and bisexual female characters.
 Similarly, it was also the first television series to be written and directed predominantly by queer women.
 The series has been lauded for revolutionizing the depiction of queer women on television, particularly for its portrayal of a queer community at a time when lesbian representation was often relegated to a single lesbian character amid an otherwise heterosexual cast.
 One of the pioneering hallmarks of the series was its graphic lesbian sex scenes from the female gaze, at a time when lesbian sex was "virtually invisible elsewhere on television."

 Several shows have referenced The L Word, including South of Nowheres first season episode "Girls Guide to Dating"; According to Jim; the medical drama House; the first season finale of Weeds, Jon Stewart's The Daily Show (July 24, 2006); Chappelle's Show: The "Lost Episodes"; The Sopranos episode "Live Free or Die"; the American version of The Office; Gilmore Girls fourth season episode "Scene in a Mall"; The Big Gay Sketch Show; The Simpsons episode "You Kent Always Say What You Want"; and Family Guy episode "Brian Sings and Swings".
-Also, movies such as Puccini for Beginners, Scott Pilgrim vs. the World, and I Can't Think Straight have made mention of The L Word as to reference lesbians but considers the term is sometimes used as slander.